What is a smart motorway?

 Are smart motorways dangerous?

-Although early data shows that they have head a positive impact, there are a number of valid concerns about smart motorways.
-Some drivers have expressed worry about road safety thanks to the variable speed limits which could require them to slam on their brakes to slow down in time.
+There are a number of valid concerns about smart motorways.
+Some drivers have expressed worry about road safety thanks to the variable speed limits, which could require them to slam on their brakes to slow down in time.